Dual Credit Courses

 Introduces the concepts and terminology of accounting and financial reporting for modern business enterprises.
 The course is centered around analyzing and interpreting accounting information for use in making decisions about organizations.
 There is a special emphasis on analyzing the balance sheet, the statement of income and expense, the statement of cash flows, and the statement of stockholders’ equity.
 Additional emphasis is placed on problem-solving, critical thinking, and communication skills that are necessary for forming conclusions about business activities and to communicate these conclusions to others.

-BUAD 205 Principles of Management (3 credits)
+BUAD 205: Principles of Management (3 credits), SUMMER

 An introductory course in management theory and practice.
-Major topics covered include planning and strategic management, organizational design, leadership and motivation theory, and control mechanisms.
+Major topics covered include planning and strategic management, organizational design, Christian leadership and motivation theory, and control mechanisms.

-BUAD 206 Principles of Marketing (3 credits)
+BUAD 206: Principles of Marketing (3 credits), SUMMER

 A study of marketing institutions, product development, channels of distribution, price determination, promotion methods, government influences, and ethical problems facing marketing personnel.
 Includes a foundational study and discussion of business from a Christian perspective.

-CORE 110 Communication Foundations (3 credits)
+CORE 110: Communication Foundations (3 credits) SUMMER, FALL, SPRING

 Examines the ways in which communication is used in the public sphere to create, maintain, and change culture.
-Students apply understandings of the concepts of culture and communication to a range of contemporary social issues, cultural texts, and communication practices.
+Students apply their understanding of the concepts of culture and communication to a range of contemporary social issues, cultural texts, and communication practices.
 Emphasis is given to public speaking, to listening skills, and to rhetorical methods for analyzing and constructing oral and written arguments.
 Students also work cooperatively on researching and designing larger class presentations.

-CORE 120 English Composition (3 credits)
+CORE 120: English Composition (3 credits), SUMMER, FALL, SPRING

-CORE 130 Health, Sport, and the Body (1.5 credits)
+CORE 130: Health, Sport, and the Body (1.5 credits), SUMMER, FALL, SPRING

 A study of the concept of fitness and health from a Christian view of humankind.
 Designed to help students evaluate their own physical needs and strengths.
 This course assists students in developing their personal exercise and activity program.
+Preferably should be taken in the freshman year.
+Graded.

 A study of the roots and formation of Western culture from ancient times to the early modern period, in the light of a biblical view of history.
 Special attention is given to the synthesis of and tensions between classical, Christian, and Germanic worldviews and cultures.

 Continuation of CORE 140.
 A study of the emergence of modern and contemporary Western culture in its increasingly global context.
+Prerequisite: CORE 140; or permission of instructor.

-CORE 150 Biblical Foundations (3 credits)
+CORE 150: Biblical Foundations (3 credits), SPRING, SUMMER

 A survey of biblical revelation in its progressive unfolding of key ideas and institutions against their cultural-historical background and within their covenant setting.
 Emphasis is placed on the normativity of Scripture that reaches its fullness and fulfillment in Christ for all academic work.